Nmonchart

 GPU_MHZ - NVidea GPU Stats, GPU Mhz

-3) Linux Utilisation stats now ten of them - Linux now has ten utuilisaiton stats: user, nice, system, ide, wait for IO,
+3) Linux Utilisation stats now ten of them - Linux now has ten utilisation stats: user, nice, system, ide, wait for IO,

-steal, irq, soft irq, guest and guert nice
+steal, irq, soft irq, guest and guest nice

-- nmon for LInux 16c onwards captures these - Note a CPU core thread is reported as 100% otherwise machines with
+- nmon for Linux 16c onwards captures these - Note that a CPU core thread is reported as 100% otherwise, machines with

 160 only ever reports tiny percentages.